-- A pure lowpass filter (LPF $\sigma = 0.8$) improves Edge SNRi and SNRi. - Pure sharpening (R2A3) degrades both metrics.
-This shows that strong oversharpening, which is often used boost summary metrics like MTF50, can seriously degrade performance.
-It can be identified by strong edge "halos" and SFR peaks (Figure 13). - Sharpening (USM R2A3) + LPF (σ = 0.8) improves Edge SNRi and SNRi, though less than the pure LPF. - The approximation to the matched filter in Figure 30, USM R1A2 + LPF σ = 0.7 is slightly better than R2A3 σ =0.8, though not quite as good as the pure LPF.
+- A pure lowpass filter (LPF $\sigma = 0.8$ ) improves Edge SNRi and SNRi. - Pure sharpening (R2A3) degrades both metrics.
+This illustrates how strong oversharpening, which is often used boost summary metrics like MTF50, can seriously degrade performance.
+It can be identified by strong edge "halos" and SFR peaks (Figure 13). - Sharpening (USM R2A3) + LPF ( $\sigma$ = 0.8) improves Edge SNRi and SNRi, though less than the pure LPF. - The approximation to the matched filter in Figure 30, USM R1A2 + LPF $\sigma$ = 0.7 is comparable. - Both of the sharpened + LPF images will be less susceptible to interference from neighboring objects than the pure lowpass-filtered image.

-The bottom line is that appropriate lowpass filtering improves performance, and some sharpening, when combined with LPF, may also improve performance.
+The bottom line is that appropriate lowpass filtering improves performance, and some sharpening, when combined with LPF, also improves performance.
 Of course, these are just a few of many filter combinations of potential interest.
 And they are for one specific camera at two ISO speeds (Exposure Indices 100 and 800).

 And as we indicated, filters should be designed for more than a single task.
 The pure LPF performs well in the absence of interfering objects.
-Some sharpening may reduce the effects of this interference, and as we have shown, sharpening, when combined with lowpass filtering, causes little performance degradation.
+Some sharpening may reduce the effects of interference, and as we have shown, sharpening, when combined with lowpass filtering, causes little performance degradation.